 Registering spoofs of legitimate domains is often one of an adversary's first moves in creating a phishing or watering hole attack, or creating later-stage servers for command and control (C2) or data exfiltration; in any of these activities, the domain names are intended to deceive end-users or security personnel.
-And while ransomware regularly makes headlines and features in CISA advisories, phishing and Business Email Compromise still account for larger financial losses on an annual basis, according to the FBI.
+And while ransomware regularly makes headlines and features in financial services publications, phishing and Business Email Compromise still account for larger financial losses on an annual basis, according to the FBI.
 Thus, it is important for organizations to keep tabs on infrastructure intended for such activities.
-A recent (as of this writing) cluster of activity involved a number of domains that spoofed U.S. government sites as well as financial institutions.
+A recent (as of this writing) cluster of activity involved a number of domains that spoofed U.S. and international financial institutions.